 main = "Species frequency",

 xlab = "Number of individuals") # x-axis titleSecond, each species occurs in a certain amount of plots.
-The number of plots for one species can define its occupancy.
+The number of plots in which one species occur define its occupancy.

 com_sp <- colSums(BCI_bin)